DUNE/dune-justin/docs/database.md

 A MySQL script to create a set of empty tables is in wfdb-create-tables.sql in the databases subdirectory of the GitHub repo, and shows the full definition of each table.

+### Configuration

+The global WFS configuration can include a [database] section which may include some or all of the following options.
+Default values are shown in brackets.

+- hostname - the host name of the MySQL/MariaDB service (localhost)
+- username - the username to use (root)
+- password - the password to use (none)
+- db - the name of the database (wfdb)